-Try this creamy, vegan roasted red pepper pasta recipe for a quick, easy and delicious meal that’s ready in 30 minutes.
+Try this creamy vegan roasted red pepper pasta recipe for a quick, easy and delicious meal that’s ready in 30 minutes.

 Overhead view of a bowl of vegan roasted red pepper pasta topped with chopped fresh herbs.

-This easy recipe uses cannellini beans and roasted red peppers to make a creamy and flavorful roasted red pepper sauce that’s perfect with pasta.
-If you’re tired of making the same pasta dish over and over, this is a great recipe to switch things up!
+This recipe uses cannellini beans, or white kidney beans, and roasted red peppers to make a creamy roasted red pepper sauce that’s perfect mixed with any cooked pasta for an easy meal.

 Visual list of ingredients for making creamy vegan roasted red pepper pasta with beans and nutritional yeast.